What is Glaucoma?

 Talk to a Social Security Lawyer

-If you have glaucoma and you are thinking about applying for Social Security benefits, then you may want to seek the counsel of a Social Security lawyer.
+If you have glaucoma and you are thinking about applying for Social Security benefits, then you may want to seek the counsel of a Social Security lawyer or disability advocate.

 They will be able to get all of your medical records and information in order, which helps give you the best chance of winning your case.